Jorg8383/LeetFleet/wot_bridge_directory/readme.md

 # Docker

-### Creating a Docker network
+### Docker network

-Unless already created, this is an example on how to create a Docker network, where the name of the network is "leetnetwork".

-* docker network create leetnetwork
-### Listing all Docker networks

-* docker network ls
+The Akka service, bridge, vehicles and client are all contained on the same Docker network in this example.
+This network is specified as "leetnetwork" in the docker compose file, which was created as a named network for use in debugging the communications inside the Docker network.

+All vehicles are given a network alias in the Docker network that docker compose defaults to the service name i.e. the "dummy-vehicle" service would be given the network alias "dummy-vehicle-1".
+Given the predictability of this behaviour, the hostnames of the different containers inside the Docker network were hard-coded to ease communication between the elements.

 ### Building a Docker image of the WoT-Bridge